Oluwakemi-moyin/Email-Network-Analysis-of-Enron-data-and-Implications-for-Outbound-AI-Strategies/README.md

 I. Introduction

+A. Background :
+Tool used: Python
-A. Background : The Enron email dataset-
+Data Source: The Enron email dataset-

 - The Enron email communication network dataset (email-enron) from Stanford Large Network Dataset Collection(SNAP) was selected for this analysis.